Benn271/Ping-range/README.md

 * Shows the ping results in terminal.
   # V2 Features - Release date TBD
   * Supports any octet change.
   * Uses threading for faster results.
+(Beta Testing)
   # Potential Later Versions
   * Output to a file that is specified.
   * GUI